 Bred and fed out of Dorset.

-Reeking of smokey bars and beer drenched floors.
+Reeking of old smokey bars and sweat drenched floors.

 A true force to be reckoned with live and what the term 'Power Trio' was meant to represent.

 THE ELECTRIC SHAKES - If the MC5 had a baby, raised it on Bon Scott's AC/DC and some downtuned Heavy Boogie, and let it run feral looking for a party.

 Born in 2015, after a slogging it away for years with various other bands